jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 - `script terminal_session.txt` starts recording all the output from your terminal to a file
 - `ctrl-d` ends the recording session
-- `less -R terminal_session.txt` displays the session in its "raw" form for coloring, etc.
+- `less -R terminal_session.txt` displays the session in its "raw" form for coloring, etc

 ## File system